 You could also opt for heatless styling using our Propolis Infused Polishing Primer.
 This product prevents and diminishes frizz, reduces drying time and ensures optimal workable hold.
 Apply a pea-sized amount of the product to damp hair, and then follow up with your preferred heatless styling method.
 Read more about our favourite heatless curling techniques.

 After your washing routine, it is very important to lock in the moisture.
 We would recommend applying the Honey Infused Leave-In Conditioner as a lightweight treatment to keep your curly hair hydrated all day.

 Before going outside, it is also a good idea to use the Honey Infused Hair Oil.
 This will help lock in moisture and prevent the cuticle from lifting when it is exposed to humidity.

 Sadly, there are no products that can seal split ends, once the hair is split - that’s it.
 Make sure you get regular trims to get rid of split ends and keep your hair looking and feeling healthy and frizz-free.

 We all know how frustrating it can be when you’ve spent time styling your hair only to go outside and immediately develop a frizz halo.
-If you live in a humid or rainy climate, it’s just a fact of life, but if you follow the steps above, you’ll turn your frizzy curls into soft waves in no time.
+If you live in a humid or rainy climate, it’s just a fact of life, but if you follow the hair care steps above, you’ll turn your curly frizzy hair into soft curly hair in no time.

 - By Mana, Gisou Beauty Advisor